AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 #### The slot

 Something special to web components is the `<slot>` element.
-This small, but powerful element is a key part to inserting content into the scope of the web component from exterior HTML without a special prop.
-In short, anything can be place into the `<slot>` of a component.
+This small, but powerful element is a key part of inserting content into the scope of the web component from exterior HTML without a special prop.
+In short, anything can be placed into the `<slot>` of a component.
 String text, additional HTML elements, additional custom elements.
 A powerful feature of the `<slot>` is also the ability to pass shadow DOM JavaScript functionality from one component to the next. x
 It is also important to understand how the `<slot>` element provides [performance and SEO](https://auro.alaskaair.com/support/slots) support.